 The beauty of homescholing in Indiana is you can have find the prefect fit of curriculum and routine for your child.
 I suggest that before you begin your curriculum search, look at different home school styles.
 This will take hours off your curriculum search.
 Not many people are entirely one style, but you lean towards certain styles based on your own personality.
 We personally tend toward Unit studies, with some philosophy of Charlotte Mason.
 You DO NOT HAVE TO PICK YOUR STYLE RIGHT AWAY, just familiarize with them before you search for curriculum.
 If your child hates to read. you can avoid an entirely Charlotte Mason approach.
 If your child hates to sit, you would probably not do only classical.

 See 5 of the most common homeschool styles here- Five Homeschool Styles.

 We are in a golden age off curriculum choices, but that can also be extremely overwhelming.
-Seek help from friends and great reviews for Secular and Christian curriculum from Cathy Duffy Reviews.
+My biggest advice is ASK YOUR NEW HOMESCHOOL FRIENDS.
+They can help you touch and see curriculum.
 While there several options of styles, most curriculum fits into a few different types based on your family needs.

 You may also be interested in my post-6 tips on How We Survived and Thrived Our First Year of Homeschool